 The impact of digitalization across interconnected business processes is not fully understood.
 Breaking down silos and linking formerly independent functions often leads to turmoil.
-Unlike traditional transformations, the target state continuously evolves due to changes in technologies, processes and roles.
-The flexibility required for this approach with its "fail fast, fail often" mentality contradicts the common 100% quality approach of many traditional organizations.

 Does this sound familiar to you?
 A lot of business leaders we spoke with see the need for launching a digital transformation soon in order to prevent being outperformed by their competitors.
 However, they do not know how to prepare their organizations and employees for what is to come.
-Therefore, it is not surprising that 46% of interviewed C-level leaders report that Change Management is among their top three concerns when initiating digital transformation projects.
+Therefore, it is not surprising that 46%3 of interviewed C-level leaders report that Change Management is among their top three concerns when initiating digital transformation projects.
 They acknowledge that the only way to remain competitive is to create a wholehearted acceptance of digitalization within an organization.
 Because ultimately, people build up your business, not machines.